miki725/applied_crypto_2022_spring_ta/project/README.md

 5. For each file where the password validator did match, perform the search operation.

-6. For each file that matches, output one line to stderr for each match, indicating the name of the file that matched.
+6. For each file that matches, output one line to stdout for each match, indicating the name of the file that matched, and nothing else.

 7. If no files match, you may optionally output an error message to stderr, indicating that.